sdruskat/wssspe6-1-resosuma/slides.md

 	- neglect of specific areas

 Note:
-# - All actors publish research in different venues: journals, blogs, etc.
+# - All actors publish, or enable th publication of, research in different venues: journals, blogs, etc.
 # - Research feeds back into policy, education, and hiring practices in instutions
 # - Also into educational activities (Carpentries)
 # - Efforts are not coordinated, and perhaps shouldn't be (for reasons of productivity)